Man Found Unresponsive In Arlington Heights Parking Lot, Later Dies

 Chicago (CBS) — A 58-year-old man was found unresponsive Saturday morning in an Arlington Heights parking lot and later died, police said.

-Around 8 a.m., an employee of a nearby business saw the man in the 400 block of East Rand Road and call 911.
+Around 8 a.m., an employee of a nearby business saw the man in the 400 block of East Rand Road and called 911.

 First responders began CPR on the man, and he was taken to Northwest Community Hospital.
 He was pronounced dead around 10 a.m.